heptarch/heptarch.github.io/drafts/rbl2.md

 ---

-**May 19, 2024.** *Solving hard technical problems requires intellectual freedom, total focus, a good sense of reality, and the stochastic gradient descent of interdisciplinary cross-talk.
-Here, I ponder how to establish and mtain these in a modern startup environment.*
+**May 19, 2024.** *Solving hard technical problems requires intellectual freedom, total focus, interdisciplinary random walks, and a finely-tuned coupling to reality.
+Here, I ponder how to establish and maintain these in a startup environment.*

 <div style="background-color: #212433 ; padding: 30px; margin: 20px; border: 0px solid
 grey; line-height:1.5; border-radius: 15px">